Take the Scenic Detour 🛣

 Start with a guided tour of the Louvre highlights

-Why have a guided tour?
+Why book a guided tour?
 The reasons to have a guide are many.

-1) No line!
+1) There is no line!
 A tour will save you a ton of time, and stress.
 No figuring out which entrance, no endless waiting while you wonder “Is this the right line??” while your precious minutes tick away.
 Even “skip-the-line” tickets have a line!
+I waited over 45 minutes with skip-the-line tickets.

-If you are in the process of planning your Paris itinerary, and you really want to see the Louvre, it’s a good idea to start with your Louvre visit and plan around it from there.
+If you are in the process of planning your Paris itinerary, and you really want to see the Louvre, it’s a good idea to begin with your Louvre visit and plan the rest of the trip around it.
 Here are some things to consider.

 Remember that the Louvre is the largest museum on Earth, covering 8,160,000 square feet (758,000 m2), and it is visited by more than 9 million people every year.
 So, there will be lots of people, especially near the most famous artworks, like the Mona Lisa which receives a staggering 20,000 visitors a day!
 If you understand this going in, and go with the flow, you’ll have a much better time.